Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 It’s typically a fixed amount or a percentage of the total deal value.
 Paying this fee helps demonstrate your commitment to the process and ensures the advisor’s availability and dedication from the outset.

-The success fee is contingent upon the successful completion of the M&A transaction.
-It’s often calculated as a percentage of the deal value or as a predetermined amount.
+M&A success fees, sometimes referred to as M&A commission rates, are contingent upon the successful completion of the transaction.
+They’re typically calculated as a percentage of the deal value or structured as a predetermined amount.

 This fee aligns the interests of the advisor with yours, incentivizing them to work diligently to achieve a favorable outcome.